jhburns/ExperienceCapture/Documentation/Configure.md

 The rate is how often the `GetCapture()` function is called, with respect to frame rate.
 A value of 1 means `GetCapture()` is called every frame.
 A value of 2 means `GetCapture()` is called every other frame.
-Two games with different framerates and the same value for this will result in one capturing more often than the other.
+Two games with different frame rates and the same value for this will result in one capturing more often than the other.

 ## Scene To Load